 Instance status describes specific events that AWS may schedule for your instances, such as a reboot or retirement.
 These scheduled events are not frequent.
-If one of your instances will be affected by a scheduled event, you'll receive an email prior to the scheduled event with details about the event, as well as a start and end date.
+If one of your instances will be affected by a scheduled event, the email address that's associated with your AWS account receives an email prior to the scheduled event with details about the event, as well as a start and end date.
+(To update the contact information for your account, go to the Account Settings page.)
 You can also view scheduled events for your instance by using the Amazon EC2 console, API, or CLI.
 For more information, see Viewing Scheduled Events.

 There are different types of scheduled events: